bitcointranscripts/tstbtc/README.md

    - **Push to GitHub**: Push transcripts to your fork of the [bitcointranscripts](https://github.com/bitcointranscripts/bitcointranscripts) repo.
    - **Markdown**: Saves transcripts in a markdown format supported by bitcointranscripts.
    - **Upload**: Saves transcripts in an AWS S3 Bucket.
-   - **Push to Queuer backend**: Sends transcripts to [a Queuer backend](https://github.com/bitcointranscripts/transcription-review-backend).
    - **Save as JSON**: Preserves transcripts for future use.

 ## Prerequisites